belle2/basf2/calibration/doc/index_calibration.rst

 #.
 The prompt calibration scripts which define the processes that the automated calibration system will use.

-This document focuses on the Python CAF code and the vaious tools provided to run prompt calibrations.
+This document focuses on the Python CAF code and the various tools provided to run prompt calibrations.

 .. _calibration_caf: